Loan Signing System

 Here is my advice: pick a fee that you are happy with and stick to it.

-If you are a signing service notary, choose an acceptable fee of $90 or $100.
+If you are a signing service notary, choose an acceptable fee between $75-$125.
 If you work for escrow companies, I suggest $150 per signing.
 Yes, some signings will be a doozy but on the other hand, some will be super easy.
 In my experience, it all averages out in the end.

 So What Exactly is 'Fair' When it Comes to Loan Signing Fees?